HP TECH TAKES /...

 Metal 3D printing has the potential to eliminate such disruptions and presents the possibility to streamline the production across entire industries.
 How does 3D metal printing work?

-There are two primary ways 3D printing works: Selective Laser Melting (SLM) and Direct Metal Laser Sintering (DMLS).
+There are three primary ways 3D printing methods used in the market today: Selective Laser Melting (SLM), Direct Metal Laser Sintering (DMLS), and binder jetting.

 The first step in the process is to fill the build chamber with inert gas (such as argon) in order to minimize the amount of metal oxidation.
 Once filled with gas, the chamber’s temperature is heated to the optimal building conditions; if the chamber is too cold, the metal may set too quickly, but if it’s too hot the metal may not hold shape after being printed.